indeedeng/iwf/gen/iwfidl/docs/WorkflowStateOptions.md

 `func (o *WorkflowStateOptions) HasDataAttributesLoadingPolicy() bool`

 HasDataAttributesLoadingPolicy returns a boolean if a field has been set.

+### GetWaitUntilApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) GetWaitUntilApiDataAttributesLoadingPolicy() PersistenceLoadingPolicy`

+GetWaitUntilApiDataAttributesLoadingPolicy returns the WaitUntilApiDataAttributesLoadingPolicy field if non-nil, zero value otherwise.

+### GetWaitUntilApiDataAttributesLoadingPolicyOk

+`func (o *WorkflowStateOptions) GetWaitUntilApiDataAttributesLoadingPolicyOk() (*PersistenceLoadingPolicy, bool)`

+GetWaitUntilApiDataAttributesLoadingPolicyOk returns a tuple with the WaitUntilApiDataAttributesLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) SetWaitUntilApiDataAttributesLoadingPolicy(v PersistenceLoadingPolicy)`

+SetWaitUntilApiDataAttributesLoadingPolicy sets WaitUntilApiDataAttributesLoadingPolicy field to given value.

+### HasWaitUntilApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) HasWaitUntilApiDataAttributesLoadingPolicy() bool`

+HasWaitUntilApiDataAttributesLoadingPolicy returns a boolean if a field has been set.

+### GetExecuteApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) GetExecuteApiDataAttributesLoadingPolicy() PersistenceLoadingPolicy`

+GetExecuteApiDataAttributesLoadingPolicy returns the ExecuteApiDataAttributesLoadingPolicy field if non-nil, zero value otherwise.

+### GetExecuteApiDataAttributesLoadingPolicyOk

+`func (o *WorkflowStateOptions) GetExecuteApiDataAttributesLoadingPolicyOk() (*PersistenceLoadingPolicy, bool)`

+GetExecuteApiDataAttributesLoadingPolicyOk returns a tuple with the ExecuteApiDataAttributesLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExecuteApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) SetExecuteApiDataAttributesLoadingPolicy(v PersistenceLoadingPolicy)`

+SetExecuteApiDataAttributesLoadingPolicy sets ExecuteApiDataAttributesLoadingPolicy field to given value.

+### HasExecuteApiDataAttributesLoadingPolicy

+`func (o *WorkflowStateOptions) HasExecuteApiDataAttributesLoadingPolicy() bool`

+HasExecuteApiDataAttributesLoadingPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)